F-Zero (video game): Legacy

-F-Zero has been credited with being the game that set a standard for the racing genre and inventing the "futuristic racing" subgenre of video games.
-IGN credits the game for having inspired the future creation of numerous racing games inside and out of the futuristic subgenre, including the Wipeout series and Daytona USA.
+F-Zero is credited for setting a standard for the racing genre and inventing the "futuristic racing" subgenre.
+IGN credits it for having inspired the future creation of numerous racing games inside and out of the futuristic subgenre, including the Wipeout series and Daytona USA.
 Toshihiro Nagoshi, President of Sega's Amusement Vision, stated in 2002 that F-Zero "actually taught me what a game should be" and that it served as an influence for him to create Daytona USA and other racing games.
 Amusement Vision collaborated with Nintendo to develop F-Zero GX and AX, with Nagoshi serving as one of the co-producers for these games.

-F-Zero has continued to be included in lists of the best SNES video games ever for decades since its release.
-In 1995, Total! rated the game 50th on their Top 100 SNES Games summarizing: "It’s old and basic but this garish futuristic offering still pushes your driving skills to the limit.
+F-Zero has continued to be included in lists of the best SNES games.
+In 1995, Total! rated it 50th on their Top 100 SNES Games summarizing: "It's old and basic but this garish futuristic offering still pushes your driving skills to the limit.
 In 1997 Electronic Gaming Monthly ranked it the 18th best console video game of all time, citing its tight controls, the different handling characteristics of the four craft, and the competitive opponent AI.
 IGN ranked F-Zero as the 91st best game ever in 2003, discussing its originality at time of release and as the 97th best game ever in 2005, describing it as still "respected as one of the all-time top racers".
 ScrewAttack placed it as the 18th best SNES game.
 In 2018, Complex listed F-Zero 31st on its "The Best Super Nintendo Games of All Time."